redtexts/texts/gorter_1918_world_revolution.md

 Everything is now at hand and in alphabetical order that is necessary for the revolution.
 There are many things here which make the revolution feasible.
-Men and means -- material and spritual [sic] power for its realisation, and the hunger need, the first and greatest -- indeed, the one and only maker of revolution -- are here.
+Men and means -- material and spiritual power for its realisation, and the hunger need, the first and greatest -- indeed, the one and only maker of revolution -- are here.